decentraland/documentation/content/creator/scenes/networking/network-connections.md

 The syntax to use WebSockets is no different from that implemented natively by JavaScript.
 See the documentation from [Mozilla Web API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) for details on how to catch and send messages over WebSockets.

+{{< hint info >}}
-> TIP: One library that simplifies the use of websocket connections and has been proven to work very well with Decentraland is [Colyseus](https://colyseus.io/).
+**💡 Tip**:  One library that simplifies the use of websocket connections and has been proven to work very well with Decentraland is [Colyseus](https://colyseus.io/).
 It builds a layer of abstraction on top of the websocket connections that makes reacting to changes and storing a consistent game state remotely in the server super easy.
 You can see it in action in [these examples](https://github.com/decentraland-scenes/Awesome-Repository#colyseus).
 Several other websocket libraries aren't compatible with the Decentraland SDK.
+{{< /hint >}}